AdobeDocs/analytics.en/help/implement/aep-edge/xdmoverview.md

 description: Overview of using XDM data from Experience Platform in Adobe Analytics
 ---

 # Using Adobe Experience Platform Edge data with Analytics

->[!IMPORTANT]
->
->Adobe Experience Edge Web SDK is not released and is only available for beta testing among invited customers.
-This documentation is intended only for beta users and does not represent complete functionality of the feature.
-If you are interested in becoming a beta user for this feature, please contact Adobe [Customer Care](https://helpx.adobe.com/contact/enterprise-support.ec.html).

 You can use the [Adobe Experience Platform (AEP) Web SDK](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/aep-extension/overview.html) to send data to Adobe Analytics.
 This works by translating the [Experience Data Model (XDM)](https://docs.adobe.com/content/help/en/experience-platform/xdm/home.html) into a format used by Analytics.